GET CONTRACTED

 • Who issues the annuity.
 Annuities are backed by the strength of the company that offers them.
 Take a look at the financial rating of the company you use.

-• How you want your annuity invested.
+• How do you want your annuity invested.
 You can go with a fixed annuity (called a MYGA), an indexed annuity or variable annuity.
 In general the fixed annuity is a set rate but will often have a lower yield.
-The fixed indexed annuity will have potential for more growth but can also do little to nothing in bad years.
+Fixed indexed annuities have potential for more growth but can also do little to nothing in bad years.
 A variable annuity can either grow substantially or have negative returns.
 This will depend on market performance.

 • How much flexibility you need.
 Annuities have surrender periods.
 The surrender periods range from 3 years up to 15 years.
 This depends on the product as well as state.
 Choose one that fits your needs.